rooklift/halite2_rush_theory/README.md

 # Theory and Practice of Halite 2 Rushes

-My [Halite 2 bot](https://github.com/fohristiwhirl/gohalite2) is ordinary in many ways, but in one way it's special: I spent a lot of effort on the 1v1 melee code.
-In the situations it was designed for, it's one of the best bots there is.
-Sadly, those situations arose about once every seven games...
+My [Halite 2 bot](https://github.com/fohristiwhirl/gohalite2) was pretty ordinary in most of its games.
+But in 1v1 rushes, it had a winrate of *about 80%*.
+This document explains why...

 ## Theory: 6 Ship Battles